lottiethewitch/lottiethewitch/README.md

 # Hello there 👽
 I love computers.
 That's all.

-Former disgruntled frontend mobile dev.
 Current jack of all trades anything dev.
-Not-so-Funemployed lol.

 ## Enjoys
 - Linux